Stroke Unit

 Transient Ischemic Attack Referrals

-We aim to investigate and treat people with High Risk TIA on the same day.
-We aim to review all other people who have had a definite TIA in the last 7 days within 24 hours of referral.
+We aim to investigate and treat people with a TIA in the past 7 days within 24 hours of referral.
+For patients with symptoms over 7 days ago we will investigate and treat within 7 days.

 Method of referral is: